luau/UniversalSynSaveInstance/README.md

 - [ ] Add custom timeout logic for decompiler instead of relying on executor to have one
   - Using threads & coroutines.
 - [x] Add `continue` where needed
-- [ ] Benchmark `next, ` and numerical loops on both lua & luau then decide which and where to use
 - [ ] Add Documentation similar to [KRNL Docs] or [Synapse X Docs] / [Synapse X Docs Old]
 - [x] ~~Add fallback function for appendfile (whether through storing current xml as string or with use of readfile)~~ Removed Appendfile entirely
 - [x] Add getproperties as fallback for specialinfo